hphelion/documentation/devplatform/preview/windows_overview.md

 Windows support in Helion Development Platform has software requirements including the following:

 * An HP Helion Public Cloud account.
+To try HP Helion Public Cloud, see <a href="http://www.hpcloud.com/cloud-credit">HP Cloud Signup</a>.
-* If applications are to be deployed and managed from the development environmet, any edition of Visual Studio 2013, including the Community (free) edition, is needed.
+* If applications are to be deployed and managed from the development environment, any edition of Visual Studio 2013, including the Community (free) edition, is needed.
 * The <a href="/helion/devplatform/preview/tools_guide/#cloudfoundryexplorer">Cloud Foundry  Visual Studio extension</a>.
 This extension can be found by searching for **Cloud Foundry Explorer** in the *Extensions and Updates* module of Visual Studio.

 ## Next Steps {#nextsteps}